-Revenue or income is the receipt of money or the inflow of economic benefits as a result of past events in operating the firm.
-How we define revenue in accounting has changed over the years as a result the development of conceptual frameworks and the growing importance of financial reporting.
-However the accounting for revenue has remained pretty much the same, even with the change in definition.
+Revenue is the receipt of money, or the inflow of economic benefits, due to past events of the firm.
+As a result of the development of conceptual frameworks, how we define revenue has been changing.
+However, the accounting entries for revenue has remained pretty much the same, even with the change in definition.

-A firm, say in the machinery rental business would record as income money it received for the renting out of its equipment to customers.
+In the machinery rental business, a firm would record as income money it receives to rent out of its equipment to customers.
 Other firms may receive income from selling books, earning commissions or interest earned on money lent out.

-Revenue is the main source of activity that will increase the over all net worth of a firm.
-It achieves this through increasing both sides of the accounting equation, that is through an increase in revenue through a credit and a corresponding debit and increasing bank or debtors.
+Revenue is the main source of activity that will increase the overall net worth of a firm.
+It achieves this by increasing both sides of the accounting equation; a credit to revenue and a debit to the bank or debtors.
 Let’s have a look at a couple of examples below.

-So far we looked at how we define revenue for accounting and examples of what typical revenue items look like.
+So far, we have looked at how we define revenue for accounting and examples of what typical revenue items look like.
 Now it is time to work through how revenue works in the accounting equation and the debits and credits involved in recording revenue transactions.

 Accounting Entries and the Accounting Equation

-By its nature in the accounting equation revenue is a credit account.
-This being to reflect an increase in revenue the account is credited, while a debit, not normally applied to an income account, would reduce the balance.
+By its nature in the accounting equation, revenue is a credit account.
+This reflects an increase in revenue the account is credited, while a debit, not normally applied to an income account, would reduce the balance.

-For the inflows there are only three ways in which economic benefits flow into a firm: liabilities, revenue and capital.
-And on the left side of the equation there are only three avenues for economic benefits to flow out: assets being purchased, expenses being incurred and drawings on owners capital.
+There are only three ways economic benefits flow into a firm for the inflows: liabilities, revenue, and capital.
+And on the left side of the equation, there are only three avenues for economic benefits to flow out: assets being purchased, expenses being incurred and drawings on owners capital.

-On November 15 ABC Ltd carries out some earth moving works for customer XYZ and is paid $10,000 in cash at the end of the contract.
-In the accounting equation the the business would see and inflow of economic benefits on the right side under revenue and because it received cash would record the increase in the bank account as an increase in assets:
+On November 15, ABC Ltd carries out some earth moving works for customer XYZ and is paid $10,000 in cash at the end of the contract.
+In the accounting equation, the business would see an inflow of economic benefits on the right side under revenue, and because it received cash, would record the increase in the bank account as an increase in assets:

 ABC Ltd would then make the following accounting entry: